Bubba898/cluster-config-initial/README.md

 ## Notes

-- **TLS/HTTPS**: This repo uses HTTP by default for simplicity.
-To add TLS, install cert-manager and configure certificates in the Istio Gateway definitions.
+- **TLS/HTTPS**: This repo uses HTTPS for all external-facing services.
+Internal cluster service-to-service communication uses HTTP.
 - **GitLab Resources**: GitLab requires significant CPU/RAM/disk.
 Ensure your node(s) have adequate resources (recommend 8GB+ RAM, 4+ CPU cores).
 - **Storage**: Longhorn creates a default StorageClass.
 If you have existing storage solutions, you may want to adjust the default StorageClass settings.
 - **Scaling**: To add worker nodes, add them to the `[workers]` group in `inventory.ini` and re-run `ansible-playbook -i inventory.ini install-k3s.yml`.